Carl Reiner, beloved creator of ‘Dick Van Dyke Show,’ dies

 Reiner’s assistant Judy Nagy said he died Monday night of natural causes at his home in Beverly Hills, California.

+Reiner was the father of actor-director Rob Reiner, who tweeted that his “heart is hurting.
+He was my guiding light.”
+The younger Reiner starred as Archie Bunker’s son-in-law on “All in the Family” and directed “When Harry Met Sally...”

-He was one of show business’ best liked men.
-The tall, bald Reiner was a welcome face on the small and silver screens: In Caesar’s 1950s troupe — as the snarling, toupee-wearing Alan Brady of “The Dick Van Dyke Show” — and in such films as “The Russians Are Coming, the Russians Are Coming” and “It’s a Mad, Mad, Mad, Mad World.”
+Carl Reiner was one of show business’ best-liked men, and his was a welcome face on the small and silver screens: In Caesar’s 1950s troupe; as the self-absorbed, toupee-wearing Alan Brady of “The Dick Van Dyke Show”; and in such films as “The Russians Are Coming, the Russians Are Coming” and “It’s a Mad, Mad, Mad, Mad World.”

 In recent years, he was part of the roguish gang in the “Ocean’s Eleven” movies starring George Clooney and appeared in documentaries including “Broadway: Beyond the Golden Age” and “If You’re Not in the Obit, Eat Breakfast.”